Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 ## 1) Synopsis

 Set Difficulty: 5/10
-Approximate time to Master: 60 hours or more.
+Approximate Time to Master: 60 hours or more.
 Minimum Number of Playthroughs Needed: Up to 5
 Number of Missable Achievements: 32
 Does Difficulty Affect Achievements?: N/A

 ## 2) Introduction

 Harvest Moon 64 can be argued to be one of the best Harvest Moon games out there.
-The primary goal is to raise a farm and do well enough by year 3 to be allowed to continue.
-In the game you will grow crops, raise farm animals, you can get married and have kids and compete in festivals.
-Along with various other side quests in the game.
+The primary goal is to raise a farm and do well enough by Year 3 to be allowed to continue.
+In the game you will grow crops, raise farm animals, get married, have kids, and compete in festivals (along with various other side quests in the game).

 Due to this game having so many mechanics for dating and such, I will be including some information at the end of this guide for each of the marriage candidates and other information.